Rpc

 Protocol

-Protocols are used to define the message format between RPC clients and servers.
-Typically, protocols are described using an Interface Description Language (IDL) that is programming language agnostic, then converted into language-specific code through tools.
-For RPC, this involves two steps:
+The protocol is used to determine the message format between client and server in RPC.
+Generally, protocols are described using an IDL (Interface Description Language) that is independent of any specific programming language, and then converted into code for each language by some tool.
+For RPC, two steps are required:

-• As introduced in the Channel section, developers first need to use official tools to generate code for message types defined in the protocol file for their target programming language;
+Refer to the Channel chapter; developers first need to use some official tools to generate code for the message types in the protocol file for the target programming language;

-• Developers then need to use tools provided by AimRT to generate code for service definitions in the protocol file for their target programming language;
+Developers need to use the tools provided by AimRT to generate code for the service definitions in the protocol file for the target programming language;

 Protobuf

-When using Protobuf, developers first define a .proto file containing message structures and RPC services.
-For example, rpc.proto:
+When using it, developers need to first define a .proto

 syntax = "proto3";